smart-edge-open/ido-specs/doc/reference-architectures/Smartedge-Open-Experience-Kit-Near-Edge.md

 For more about the supported EII demos support see [EII whitepaper](https://github.com/smart-edge-open/edgeapps/blob/master/applications/eis-experience-kit/docs/whitepaper.md)

-### Smart Edge Open Experience Kit Near Edge hardware platform
+### Near Edge Experience Kit hardware platform
-Smart Edge Open Experience Kit is designed to run on standard, off-the-shelf servers with Intel® Xeon CPUs.
+The Near Edge Experience Kit is designed to run on standard, off-the-shelf servers with Intel® Xeon CPUs.
 Todays baseline requirements for servers are as follows:

 Servers with Intel® Xeon Scalable processors or 2nd generation Intel® Xeon Scalable processors